EDIflyer/linux-notes/docs/server-setup/docker_setup.md

     ```
 Then setup NPM SSH reverse proxy to port 3000 and navigate to the new site.

+If getting an error with "Failed ot execute default Web Browser.
+I/O error" whilst the rest of the Linux desktop is working OK this is normally due to a corrupt Chromium profile.

+??? info "To reset the Chromium profile"
+    ``` bash
+    pkill chromium || true
+    rm -f ~/.config/chromium/Singleton*
+    rm -f ~/.config/chromium/SingletonLock
+    rm -f ~/.config/chromium/SingletonSocket
+    rm -f ~/.config/chromium/SingletonCookie
+    ```

 ### MeshCentral
 Self-hosted remote access client - https://github.com/Ylianst/MeshCentral & https://meshcentral.com/info/